smitjagani/travel_app/README.md

-aaaaaaa# Welcome to Travel App 🚀
+aaaaaaaa# Welcome to Travel App 🚀

 This travel app fetches and stores route and attraction data using Hive.
 It follows MVVM architecture and BLoC for state management, featuring route displays, nearby attractions, and on-demand data loading.